SJ23Tech Tip H10, (Updated 2024-07-12) Bob Schimmel, Erik, Shannon.

 From the Current Owner - "She was repainted in 2004 with a red a primer and white top coat.
 Notice the difference in the keel shape and the inboard rudder.
 When my rudder modifications are complete, the stock will fit inside a 3" ID tube in the hull and it will be held in place by a square bronze plate, circular ring, topped by the tiller.

 As far as I can tell she was the last SJ23 that was made (1988 fixed keel, H2).
-She has a 28' mast with 1100 lb lead winged keel, inboard rudder (same as on the SJ24) and custom interior.
+She has a 28' tall mast with 1100 lb lead winged keel, inboard rudder (same as on the SJ24) and custom interior.
 She started life as a Mark I as there are fluctuations on the hull where the shoal keel used to be.
 They are now filled in and replaced by the new wing keel.
 I am the third owner and she is moored in the Pacific North West.
 I have enjoyed sailing her in Puget Sound for just over a month now.
 At this point in time (2006) I sail her solo.
 I have added a jib down haul line to make dousing sails easier with fewer trips to the bow.
 I plan to haul her out this winter for an overhaul to make her easier to single hand.
 Items on the list are a CDI FF2 roller furling system and I'm thinking of painting her bottom with a Teflon paint.
-Along with the major projects, the normal stuff will also be taken care of like replace the window/hatch seals, and buff & polish the gel coat.
+Along with the major projects, the normal stuff will also be taken care of like replacing the window/hatch seals, and buff & polish the gel coat.

 ______________________________ KIWI SJ23 (Fleetwood 25) ___________________________________